gryadka/js/README.md

 Nevertheless Gryadka supports cluster membership change and distinguished proposer optimization so it has all the necessary production features.

-#### Does it support other than Redis storages?
+#### Does it support storages other than Redis?

 No, the size of a pluggable storage system would have been of the same magnitude as the Gryadka's current Paxos implementation so only Redis is supported.

-The good news is that the size of the code is tiny so it should be easy to read it, to understand and to rewrite it with any storage of your choice.
+The good news is that the size of the code is tiny so it should be easy to read, understand and rewrite it for any storage of your choice.

 #### I heard that Raft is simpler than Paxos, why don't you use it?